Emmotes/ic_spoilers/docs/season_4.md

         "stacks_on_trigger": "owner_attack_failed_break_armor"
     }],
     "requirements": [],
-    "description": {"desc": "If Wulfgar attacks an armor-based enemy but doesn't remove a piece of the armor, increase the damage of all champions in the formation by $(not_buffed amount)% until you change areas, stacking multiplicatively up to $max_stacks times."}, "id": 1523,
+    "description": {"desc": "If Wulfgar attacks an armor-based enemy but doesn't remove a piece of the armor, he increases the damage of all champions in the formation by $(not_buffed amount)% stacking multiplicatively up to $max_stacks times.
+Stacks reset on area change."}, "id": 1523,
     "flavour_text": "",
-    "graphic_id": 0,
+    "graphic_id": 5886,
     "properties": {
         "is_formation_ability": true,
         "owner_use_outgoing_description": true